laaners/yugioh_comprehensive_rulebook/README.md

 ### Special Summon

 Some monsters can be played onto the field without being Normal Summoned or Set.
 This is called a Special Summon.
 Link Summons, Pendulum Summons, Xyz Summons, Synchro Summons, Fusion Summons and Ritual Summons are all Special Summons.
 Some Effect Monsters also have specific conditions that allow you to Special Summon them.
-Unless otherwise specified, a Special Summoned monster is played onto the field in your choice of face-up Attack
+Unless otherwise specified, a Special Summoned monster is played onto the field in your choice of face-up Attack Position or face-up Defense Position.

-**References**:Position or face-up Defense Position.
+*References*:
 <p align="left">
 	<ol>
 		<li>